-Insecurity is undoubtedly one of the greatest challenges to overcome in a relationship.
-Insecurities in a relationship stem from a lack of self-esteem, self-confidence, and self-worth.
+Everyone is emotionally needy and insecure sometimes, but when this insecurity manifests into clinginess, the relationship suffers.
+Clingy insecurity in a relationship stems from a lack of self-esteem, self-confidence, and self-worth.
 Self-doubt can often make us find faults even when there are none and sabotage our own relationships.
-However, there are ways to overcome negative thinking and build stronger relationships.

 “A man’s spirit is free, but his pride binds him with chains of suffocation in a prison of his own insecurities.” – Jeremy Aldana

 All superheroes have weaknesses that can cripple them.
 Like Superman’s kryptonite, my clingy insecurity in my relationship five years ago brought me to my knees.

 When I met Crystal, I fell head over heels instantly.
 She gave me just enough to show she was interested, but not enough to show that she was as invested as I was in our relationship.
 The mixed signals drove me crazy.

 As weeks turned into months, I found myself addicted to thoughts of her and ways to keep her interested in me.
 At work, I struggled to focus and would freak out if she didn’t respond to my text messages within a few hours.
 I would look up what to text her and buy “How to be Funny and Keep Her Interested” types of books and devour them because I was starving for love

 I would hang out at places I knew she frequented in hopes of “accidentally” running into her.
 I was obsessed.
 I was crazy.
 I was starving for love.

 Ken Page, the author of Deeper Dating, claims, “All of us are attracted to certain types that can knock us off balance: a physical type, an emotional type, and personality type.
 These ‘iconic’ attractions can make us weak in the knees, and they trigger our insecurities.”